Srujan0798/Rest-iN-U/Doxs/5 Opus All.md

     expect(await emailToggle.isChecked()).toBe(!initialState);
   });
 });
-Contributing Â· MD
+Contributing · MD
-Contributing to Dharma Realty
+Contributing to REST-iN-U
-Thank you for your interest in contributing to Dharma Realty!
+Thank you for your interest in contributing to REST-iN-U!
 This document provides guidelines and instructions for contributing to the project.
 Table of Contents
 Code of Conduct
 Getting Started